curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 ![claude desktop](../../images/claude-desktop.png)

-After login, Claude Desktop stores its dynamic client information and tokens.\
+After login, Claude stores its dynamic client information and tokens.\
 You can view details in the `~/.mcp-auth` folder or delete the folder to reset Claude's state.

 ## Troubleshoot